-Cost to fix: A pro can clean 500 square feet of carpet for about $174 to $230, according to www.homewyse.com.
-The cost to refinish 500 square feet of hardwood flooring runs about $2,000, including labor, while the cost to install new hardwood runs from about $3,660 to $5,762.
+Cost to fix: A pro can clean 500 square feet of carpet for about $160 to $210, according to www.homewyse.com.
+The cost to refinish 500 square feet of hardwood flooring runs about $2,000 to $2,400, including labor, while the cost to install new hardwood runs from about $3,800 to $5,600.
 Pre-finished laminate flooring will cost somewhat less to install.

-From switch plates to chandeliers, builder-grade, shiny yellow brass is out.
-Replace it with chrome- or satin-nickel-finish fixtures for a contemporary look, or an oil-rubbed bronze or black finish to update a traditional room.
+From switch plates to chandeliers, builder-grade, shiny yellow brass is out has been unpopular for a while, but in some cities, it’s regaining popularity among young home buyers.
+Check with a real estate agent to see what’s happening in your market and price range.
+If replacement is in order, choose chrome- or satin-nickel-finish fixtures for a contemporary look, or an oil-rubbed bronze or black finish to update a traditional room.
 This is a pretty straightforward do-it-yourself job.

 For instructions, watch these YouTube videos: How to Replace and Install a Chandelier from Build.com and Buildipedia DIY's How to Replace a Light Fixture.

 Cost to fix: You could buy two chandeliers (to put, say, over the kitchen and dining-room tables) and a few flush-mounted lights for $200 to $400 at a big-box store such as Lowe's or Home Depot.
 After that, it's DIY.